 A Marac is a regular local meeting to discuss how to help victims at high risk of murder or serious harm.
-A domestic abuse specialist (Idva), police, children's social services, health and
+A domestic abuse specialist (IDVA), police, children's social services, health and other relevant agencies all sit around the same table.
+They talk about the victim, the family and perpetrator, and share information.
+The meeting is confidential.

 The Early Years team represent Early Years children.
-Where children are known to attend a setting, the team will liaise with the DSL and share certain information and gather the voice of the child to feed into the MARAC.
+Where children are known to attend a setting, the team will liaise with the DSL to gather the voice of the child to feed into the MARAC meeting.